List of rulers of Matamba

 The following is an incomplete list of the rulers of the Kingdom of Matamba, a late medieval West−Central African state centered in a region of present day Angola.

 History

 The Kingdom of Matamba was ruled by native Northern Mbundu kings and queens since at least the early 16th century.
 During much of this time it was a nominal vassal to the powerful Kingdom of Kongo to its north.

 In 1631, Matamba was invaded by the warrior queen Nzinga Mbande of the neighboring Northern Mbundu Kingdom of Ndongo.
-From then on, the state would be ruled by Ndongo monarchs of the Guterres Dynasty.
+From then on, the state would be ruled by Ndongo monarchs.